 Look I know there are some things you definitely want to splurge on while visiting NYC.
-The view from the Empire State building, a nice meal in a world class restaurant, a Broadway show.
+The view from the Empire State building, a lovely meal in a world-class restaurant, a Broadway show.
 It’s understandable, these are all things are quintessentially New York.
-Doing some free things helps you balance out the expenses and gives you a chance to interact with the people who live here.
+Doing some free stuff helps you balance out the expenses and gives you a chance to interact with the people who live here.

-7) The Highline The Highline is located on an abandoned elevated spur of the New York Central Railway .
-The tracks were converted in to an urban walkway.
-The 1.45 mile track has been replaced and turned in to a green walkway.
+7) The Highline The Highline is located on an abandoned elevated spur of the New York Central Railway.
+The tracks were converted into an urban walkway.
+The 1.45-mile track has been replaced and turned in to a green sidewalk.
 The walk is elevated about twenty feet off the street level and affords picture worthy vistas of the Hudson docks and the lower Manhattan skyline.
 The Highline is accessible for those with disabilities.

-6) Governors Island With free ferry service to take you there, Governors island offers a little something for everyone.
-There are over five miles of walking and biking trails many which offer clear view of the skyline and the statue of liberty.
+6) Governors Island With free ferry service to take you there, Governor’s island offers a little something for everyone.
+There are over five miles of walking and biking trails many which provide a clear view of the skyline and the statue of liberty.
 The island has long served as a military garrison with buildings from the revolutionary period and the civil war still standing.
 Many are now abandoned creating a ghost town effect.
-The island also has a three acre urban garden staffed by children from local high schools.
+The island also has a three-acre urban garden staffed by children from local high schools.

-4) Attend a live taping It’s not just Colbert, Seth Myers, The Daily Show and SNL .
+4) Attend a live taping.
+It’s not just Colbert, Seth Myers, The Daily Show and SNL.
 In total over 25 network and syndicated shows tape in NYC.
 Some tickets are easier to come by than others.
 For all the major players will have to request your tickets in advance.
-There are some cases where you’ll need to request more than a year out (SNL) .
-The upside is every one of these venues have standby.
+There are some cases where you’ll need to require more than a year out (SNL).
+The upside is every one of these venues has standby.
 No one really thinks of doing that so you may have a shot.